status-im/snt-distribution/content/example/index.md

 +++
-title = "Attention and Augmented Recurrent Neural Networks" description = "This is a demo article." date = "2017-01-10" thumbnail = "" categories = [
+title = "SNT Distribution Analysis: A visual article" description = "This is a demo article." date = "2020-10-15" thumbnail = "" categories = [
   "demo"